-$\textbf{Note:} \qquad \text{To enable transmission, the } \texttt{UARTEN} \textbf{ bit must also be set}.$
+Note: To enable reception, the UARTEN bit must also be set.

-Bit/Field Name Туре Reset Description 7 LBE R/W 0 UART Loop Back Enable If this bit is set to 1, the ${\tt UnTX}$ path is fed through the ${\tt UnRX}$ path.
+Bit/Field Name Туре Reset Description 8 TXE R/W 1 UART Transmit Enable If this bit is set to 1, the transmit section of the UART is enabled.
+When the UART is disabled in the middle of a transmission, it completes the current character before stopping.
+Note: To enable transmission, the UARTEN bit must also be set.
+7 LBE R/W 0 UART Loop Back Enable If this bit is set to 1, the ${\tt UnTX}$ path is fed through the ${\tt UnRX}$ path.
 6:3 reserved RO 0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
 2 SIRLP R/W 0 UART SIR Low Power Mode This bit selects the IrDA encoding mode.
 If this bit is cleared to 0, low-level bits are transmitted as an active High pulse with a width of 3/16th of the bit period.
-If this bit is set to 1, low-level bits are transmitted with a pulse width which is 3 times the period of the IrLPBaud16 input signal, regardless of the selected bit rate.
+If this bit is set to 1, low-level bits are transmitted with a pulse width which is 3 times the period of the IrlpBaud16 input signal, regardless of the selected bit rate.
 Setting this bit uses less power, but might reduce transmission distances.
 See page 442 for more information.
 1 SIREN R/W 0 UART SIR Enable If this bit is set to 1, the IrDA SIR block is enabled, and the UART will transmit and receive data using SIR protocol.
 0 UARTEN R/W 0 UART Enable If this bit is set to 1, the UART is enabled.
 When the UART is disabled in the middle of transmission or reception, it completes the current character before stopping.